-“I guess I was just ready to kinda give love to another animal that needed it,” Rackliff said.
+“I guess I was just ready to give love to another animal that needed it,” Rackliff said.

 Pati Dane is the founder of the Dalmatian Rescue of South Florida.
-She says “Emma Roo” is a play on the word Kangaroo.
+She said “Emma Roo” is a play on the word Kangaroo.
 This nickname came from the fact that she had to have her front paws amputated when she came to the United States.